djk12587/PopNetworking-Aggregation/README.md

 # PopNetworking+Aggregation

+⚠️⚠️⚠️
-⚠️⚠️⚠️Only use this framework if your project does not support iOS 13 and Combine.
-It is best to use PopNetworking's Combine support⚠️⚠️⚠️
+Only use this framework if your project does not support iOS 13 and Combine.
+It is best to use [PopNetworking's Combine support](https://github.com/djk12587/PopNetworking/releases/tag/0.4.0)
+⚠️⚠️⚠️

+### How to use

 Two routes can be aggregated together with the new `and()` function.